 Intrigued by the idea of using an interior designer but baulk at the cost?
 Would your project benefit from some creative input but you don’t want to commit to a complete design service?
 Perhaps it is worth considering a one of the latest virtual design services out there.

-There is a new breed of interior designers out there offering e.design – comprising of layout and furnishing advice – but without any construction work, decorating or installation.
+There is a new breed of interior designers out there offering e.design – virtual design services.
+These offer layout and furnishing advice, but without any construction work, decorating or installation.
 Think of it as interior design lite.

-Virtual design services are a great option if you want to spruce up a room but don’t have the time or budget to commit fully to an interior designer.
+Virtual design services are a great option if you want to spruce up a room but don’t much time or a budget.
+You don’t need to commit fully to an interior designer.
 Sound good?